AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 --help, -h            Show help.
 --ipv6, -6            Use IPv6 by default.
 --listen PORT, -l PORT
-                      Immediately starts listening on the proper CoAP port, so it uses `PORT` if it is specified and the default one (5683 for CoAP, 5684 for CoAP/DTLS) otherwise.
+                      Immediately starts listening on specified CoAP port.
+Default UDP, can be TCP if --tcp is passed.
+If `PORT` is not specified, default one is used (5683 for CoAP, 5684 for CoAP/(D)TLS)
+--tcp, -t
---psk-identity IDENTITY, -i IDENTITY
+                      Listen on TCP port --psk-identity IDENTITY, -i IDENTITY
                       PSK identity to use for DTLS connection (literal string).
 --psk-key KEY, -k KEY